 MUSEUM OF LONDON

-Experimental Photography in the museum archive with young people (2017-18)
+Experimental Photography and Filmmaking in the museum archive with young people (2017-18)

 A BIT OF BACKGROUND:

 In 2015, the Museum of London began Beyond Documentary, a three-year project supported by the Heritage Lottery Fund.
 This project has allowed them to expand the museum’s photography collection by collecting images which push the boundaries of traditional photography.

 The Museum of London has been collecting and displaying photographs since its creation.
 The collection’s roots lie in the photographs acquired from 1912 onward by its precursor, the London Museum, and images acquired in the early 1970’s for the museum’s new home at London Wall.